What is Sound?

-- Sound is a form of energy which produces a sensation of hearing in our ears.
+Sound is a form of energy that produces a sensation of hearing in our ears.

 - Propagation of Sound: Sound is produced by vibrating objects.

 - Medium: The matter or substance through which sound is transmitted is called a medium.
 It can be solid, liquid or gas.
 Air is the most common medium for sound propagation.

 - Wave: A wave is a disturbance that moves through a medium when the particles of the medium set neighbouring particles into motion.
 They in turn produce similar motion in others.
 The particles of the medium do not move forward themselves, but the disturbance is carried forward.
 This is what happens during the propagation of sound in a medium, hence sound can be visualised as a wave.
 Sound waves are characterised by the motion of particles in the medium and are called mechanical waves.

 - When a vibrating object moves forward, it pushes and compresses the air in front of it creating a region of high pressure.
 This region is called a compression (C), as shown in the following figure.
 This compression starts to move away from the vibrating object.
 When the vibrating object moves backwards, it creates a region of low pressure called rarefaction (R).

 - As the object moves back and forth rapidly, a series of compressions and rarefactions are created in the air.
 These make the sound wave that propagates through the medium.
 Compression is the region of high pressure and rarefaction is the region of low pressure.

 - Take an electric bell and airtight jar.

 - Fit the bell inside the jar and attach it to the battery.